-624 Woodwind Instrument Instruction IV (2) UC:CSU Lecture-Performance 3 hours.
+624 Woodwind Instrument Instruction IV (2) UC:CSU

 Continuation of Music 623

 650 Beginning Guitar (2) UC:CSU

 Concerns beginning guitar skills with emphasis on learning to read music on the guitar, up to the fifth fret for the left hand.
 Right hand technique will be finger, and pick oriented; and the course is a perfect introduction to either classical, commercial, or folk guitar playing.